Duologic/Graphite-StatsD-cluster/README.md

 TODO:
 - Format and mount volumes automatically with Terraform (or Ansible if Terraform does not suffice)
-- Make volumes persistent (do not remove them on `terraform destroy`)
 - Finish Terraform configuration
 - Expand documentation